 Signs of Rats in the Attic

 You need to identify the animal living in the attic before you can take measures to evict them.
-Sometimes water flushing in pipes can sound like rats or rodents in the attic.
+Sometimes water flushing in pipes can sound like rats or rodents in the attic or can be very similar to rats in the walls.
 You may also have squirrels scurrying across the roof which is a problem since they will eventually break in.
 Whatever the case, a few ways to identify rats in the attic include;